The Beatitudes Explained

 The Beatitudes offer healing and hope to a cruel world of hatred and confusion.

-There’s a better place we will all meet someday where it’s safe and secure.
 This sacred place is beyond our wildest dreams; we just have to reveal a few signs of humility and mercy for a short season of time.

 Strive to live your life in accordance with the Beatitudes and look forward to the amazing future that awaits you in Heaven!